-- You need to string together enough successful attempts until the behavior is firmly embedded in your mined and you cross the Habit Line.
+You need to string together enough successful attempts until the behavior is firmly embedded in your mind and you cross the Habit Line.

-- The greater the obstacle — that is, the more difficult the habit — the more friction there is between you and your desired and state.
-This is why it is critical to make your habits so easy that you’ll do them event when you don’t feel like it.
+The greater the obstacle — that is, the more difficult the habit — the more friction there is between you and your desired and state.
+This is why it is critical to make your habits so easy that you’ll do them even when you don’t feel like it.

 THE 4TH LAW

 We a more likely to repeat a behavior when the experience is satisfying.
 Pleasure teaches your brain that a behavior is worth remembering and repeating.

 The first three laws of behavior change — make it obvious, make it attractive, and make it easy — increase the odds that a behavior will be performed this time.
 The fourth law of behavior change — make it satisfying — increases the odds that a behavior will be repeated next time.
 It completes the habit loop.

 Most people know that delaying gratification is the wise approach.
 They want the benefits of good habits: to be healthy, productive, at peace.
 But these outcomes are seldom top-of-mind at the decisive moment.
 Thankfully, it’s possible to train yourself to delay gratification — but you need to work with the grain of human nature, not against it.
 The best way to do this is to add a little bit of immediate pleasure to the habits that pay off in the long-run and a little bit of immediate pain to ones that don’t.